 Our breathing is an integral part of how we feel.
 Although we may not be aware of our breath moment by moment, it influences how we feel during the day.
-When we are nervous, sacred, or anxious, the length or our breath usually gets shorter.
-When we are feeling relaxed, calm, and at ease our breath is usually longer.
+When we are nervous, scared, or anxious, the length of our breath usually gets shorter.
+When we are feeling relaxed, calm, and at ease, our breath is usually longer.
 We can also purposefully change the length of our breath to shift how we feel.

 What gets in the way of breathing fully?

 What gets in the way of taking a full breath?
-Why don’t we often breath fully even though we would feel better if we did?
+Why don’t we often breathe fully even though we would feel better if we did?